zend-patterns/ZendServerPuppet/README.md

 The zendserver module allows you to easily manage Zend Server with Puppet.

 ## Module Description
+On the first run, this module:
+* Installs Zend Server
+* "bootstraps" the installation
+  * Sets the license
+  * Sets the admin and (optional) developer password for the web admin interface
+  * Creates a target
+    * A target is an API key/hash pair that is saved in a file, that allow one to do API calls using only the name of the target (does not send the key/hash pair on the network
+    * The target info (key/hash) is saved in a file, typically $home/.zsapi.ini.
+However, when using puppet,there is no $HOME, so the file is in /.zsapi.ini (at the root).
+This may change in the future.
-This module installs, "bootstraps" and manages a cluster (or single machine) running Zend Server.
+* Configures  a cluster (or single machine) running Zend Server.
+  * Sets up a database for the cluster
+* Creates puppet facts about Zend Server

+It can also:

+* Define or deploy an application
+* ... to be continued

 Zend Server is an integrated PHP application server for mobile and web apps.
 Zend Server will also install a web server (apache/nginx) if it is not already installed on your system.
 Check http://www.zend.com for more information about Zend Server.

 ## Setup